Mode Connectivity in Auction Design: Introduction

 The purpose of this work is to supply theoretical evidence behind the success of neural networks in differentiable economics.
 The revenue is a highly non-convex function of the parameters in the neural network.
 Curiously, gradient approaches seem to recover globally optimal auctions despite this non-convexity.
 Similar phenomena have been studied more generally in the context of deep networks, and theoretical explanations have been proposed, in particular, overparametrization \citep{allen2019convergence,du2019gradient}.

-\paragraph{Mode connectivity} Recent work has focused on a striking property of the landscape of loss functions of deep neural networks: local optimal solutions found by gradient approaches are connected by simple paths in the parameter space.
-We say that two solutions are \emph{$\varepsilon$-mode connected}, if they are connected by a path of solutions, where the loss function is within $\varepsilon$ from the maximum value at the endpoints.
+\paragraph{Mode connectivity} Recent work has focused on a striking property of the landscape of loss functions of deep neural networks: local optimal solutions (modes) found by gradient approaches are connected by simple paths in the parameter space.
+We provide an informal definition of \emph{mode connectivity} here. \begin{definition}[$\varepsilon$-mode connected (informal)]We say that two solutions are \emph{$\varepsilon$-mode connected}, if they are connected by a continuous path of solutions, such that the loss function does not worsen by more than $\varepsilon$ compared to one of the end points on the entire path. \end{definition}

+This phenomenon was identified by \citet{garipov2018loss} and by \citet{draxler2018essentially}.
+Mode connectivity can help to explain the empirical performance of stochastic gradient descent (sgd) (or ascent, in case of revenue maximization).
+To some extent, mode connectivity prevents a poor local minimal valley region on the function value, from which the sgd method cannot escape easily.
+Suppose such a bad local minimum exists.
+Then mode connectivity implies that there exists a path from this bad local minimum to a global minimum on which the loss function does not significantly increase.
+Therefore, the intuition is that from every bad local minimum, a (stochastic) gradient method would eventually be able to find a way to escape.
+However, we would like to emphasize that mode connectivity does not provide a formal proof of the success of sgd.
+It only provides a useful intuition of why sgd does not completely trapped in local optima.

-This phenomenon was identified by \citet{garipov2018loss} and by \citet{draxler2018essentially}. \citet{kuditipudi2019explaining} gave strong theoretical arguments for mode connectivity.
+\citet{kuditipudi2019explaining} gave strong theoretical arguments for mode connectivity.
 They introduce the notion of \emph{$\varepsilon$-dropout stability}: solutions to a neural network such that in each layer, one can remove at least half the neurons and rescale the remaining units such that the loss function increases by at most $\varepsilon$.
 Solutions that are $\varepsilon$-dropout stable are then shown to be $\varepsilon$-mode connected.
-Moreover, they show that \emph{noise stability} (see e.g., \citet{arora2018stronger}) implies dropout stability, and hence, mode connectivity.

-\citet{nguyen2019connected} showed mode connectivity when there is a hidden layer larger than the training dataset. \citet{shevchenko2020landscape} shows that stochastic gradient descent solutions to sufficiently overparametrized neural networks are dropout stable even if we only keep a small, randomly sampled set of neurons from each layer.
+Moreover, they show that \emph{noise stability} (see e.g., \citet{arora2018stronger}) implies dropout stability, and hence, mode connectivity. \citet{nguyen2019connected} showed mode connectivity when there is a hidden layer larger than the training dataset. \citet{shevchenko2020landscape} shows that stochastic gradient descent solutions to sufficiently overparametrized neural networks are dropout stable even if we only keep a small, randomly sampled set of neurons from each layer.